Tedawy/ibm-data-engineering-capstoe-project/README.md

 # IBM Data Engineering Capstone Project

-In IBM Data Engineering Capstone Project.
-In this initiative, participants step into the shoes of a Junior Data Engineer at SoftCart, a fictional online e-Commerce company.
+In IBM Data Engineering Capstone Project, I'll step into the shoes of a Junior Data Engineer at SoftCart, a fictional online e-Commerce company.
 This project offers a real-world scenario requiring the application of various data engineering techniques and technologies to solve business-related data challenges.

 ![Data Platform Architecture](data-platform-architecture.png)